Rad710/devops/README.md

 # devops
 DevOps Setup for localhost

-Using Docker and Docker-in-Docker for Jenkins (using sysbox):
+### Using Docker for Jenkins (using sysbox):
+The Jenkins Box runs as an isolated Docker Daemon inside the sysbox.
+Then, the Jenkins Master container is simply connects over TCP to the Docker Daemon (of the sysbox) using the tcp socket: tcp://jenkins-box:2375.
+Therefore, Docker Cloud agents must be used as Agents.

+Now, the Jenkins is completely isolated from the host machine while also running in a container in the host machine itself.

+For the Docker Cloud Agents, the network is set to the host (network_mode: "host").
+Because, all other containers only exists in the local network (SonarQube, Docker Registry, InfluxDB), therefore to simplify access I use --network-host.
+This can be removed.

-Docker Engine + Docker Registry + Docker Registry UI Jenkins Master + SSH Agent + Docker Cloud Agents SonarQube Server + Postgress
+Docker Engine + Docker Registry + Docker Registry UI Jenkins Master + Docker Cloud Agents
+SonarQube Server + Postgress
 InfluxDB + Grafana

 TODO:
 - Give example of Jenkins Pipelines
-- Add How to Use and Configure Guide for each Container

 TO RUN:
 First install docker using the script inside docker folder.